Indigo-ds/Indigo-Design-System/README.md

 # Indigo Design System

-Indigo Design System is a resource for building the next digital services.
+Indigo Design System is the official resource for building the next digital services.

-It provides the team a set of guidelines, components that work as the foundation for application development.
+It provides a set of guidelines based on Digital Service Standards (DSS), implementation guide for Sentiments as well as the components that work as the foundation for application development.

-The design system is built on top of Singapore Design SYstem (SGDS).
+The design system is built on top of Singapore Design System (SGDS).

 ## Documentation

-Getting Started
+Coming soon...

+## UI Components (Figma)

+Coming soon...